sricharan2006/E-Com-follow-along/README.md

  In this milestone, we implemented a Create Product page where users can input product details, including name, description, category, tags, price, stock, email, and images.
 We used a dropdown for category selection and allowed multiple image uploads with previews.
 Additionally, we created a new route for this page and integrated it into the app by updating routes.jsx and App.jsx.
 This milestone enhances product management by enabling users to add new products seamlessly.

+ ### Milestone 10 :

+ In Milestone 10, we create the backend endpoint for the "Create Product" page.
+This involves setting up a product schema, handling form submissions in the frontend, and validating product data before storing it in the database.
+We configure Multer for image uploads, ensure user verification via email, and integrate the route into Express.js.
+Finally, we update App.js to connect the new API endpoint.